justanothertechguy/Coursera---Getting-and-Cleaning-Data---Course-Project/README.md

 This repository hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning data", available in Coursera.

-The dataset being used is:[Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The dataset being used is: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-1. The R script, run_analysis.R, which can be launched in RStudio by just importing the file does the following:
+1. The R script, **run_analysis.R**, which can be launched in RStudio by just importing the file does the following:

    a.
 Download the dataset if it does not already exist in the working directory